 Donors purchase backpacks and fill them with school supplies to be distributed to YWCA K-12 students

 Vicki Dorway is the Community Resources Coordinator at YWCA’s Everett Regional Center (ERC).
-She works to provide resources to YWCA clients in Snohomish County.
+She works to provide resources to YWCA program participants in Snohomish County.
 School Days is one of the programs Vicki oversees to support YWCA kids.
 Read our chat below about Vicki’s work at ERC and learn how School Days makes a difference in the community.

 How long have you been working with YWCA?